 What is the issue with tap water?

-There are few commonly used water which are tap water, bottled water, filtered water from your fridge or other filtered systems.
+There commonly used water are tap water, bottled water, filtered water from your fridge or other filtered systems.
 Depending on your geographic location and the type of filter systems, these types of water contain a variety of dissolved minerals and salts, and the amount of the dissolved content can vary greatly.

 Then what water should I use?